One Of #AaronHernandez Suicide Notes Was Left To Alleged 'Lover'?

 Aaron Hernandez was found dead in the wee hours of the morning on Wednesday, April 19, at the Souza-Baranowski Correction Center in Shirley, Massachusetts just days after being acquitted of a 2012 double murder.

-Aaron Hernandez was in a cell by himself at the time of his suicide but according to a report earlier this week, he previously requested he and Kyle Kennedy be allowed to share a cell.
+Aaron Hernandez was in a cell by himself at the time of his suicide, but according to a report earlier this week, he previously requested he and Kyle Kennedy be allowed to share a cell.

 While Kyle Kennedy has not yet spoken out about the rumors regarding the nature of his relationship with Aaron Hernandez, the Daily Mail has identified the inmate as Hernandez’s “prison lover.”
 Meanwhile, Army Jr. admitted during his press conference that Kennedy had a strong emotional reaction to Aaron Hernandez’s suicide and was promptly placed on suicide watch by prison officials.